What is Acupuncture?

 How Does Acupuncture Work?

-While Acupuncture is widely known to effectively treat pain, it is also helpful for many acute and chronic conditions.
+While Acupuncture is widely known to treat pain effectively, it is also helpful for many acute and chronic conditions.
 Additionally, it can be used for optimal performance and preventative wellness care.
 Acupuncture does not separate the body from the mind.
-Instead, it looks at the person as a whole factoring in diet, lifestyle, and stress factors.
-To bring the body into balance, it is often necessary to consider the factors that are also stressing the mind and the spirit.
+Instead, it looks at the person as a whole, factoring in diet, lifestyle, and stress factors.
+To bring the body into balance, it is often necessary to consider the factors that stress the mind and the spirit.
 By looking at the whole, we understand the presentation of the parts.

 What is the Bioelectric System?

-To begin learning about the energy system, it is helpful to break to down into three parts or “layers”.
-Keep in mind that the energy system is quite a bit more complex than this and that these three layers are not clearly delineated, but are interwoven and dependent on each other for proper function.
+To begin learning about the energy system, it helps break down into three parts or “layers.”
+Keep in mind that the energy system is quite a bit more complicated than this and that these three layers are not delineated but are interwoven and dependent on each other for proper function.

 Only for the sake of beginning to understand the bioelectric system is it appropriate to differentiate it into the following three layers:

 An outer “cocoon” that surrounds the body, extending roughly 3 – 18 inches past the physical form.
 The size of the aura can be larger or smaller than this, depending on the vitality of the being’s life force.
 There is a reason we call children “balls of energy” … their vital life force is so strong that their auric field can be as wide as it is tall.
 Kirlian photography and videography can show that small children literally are “balls of energy.”

 The aura has multiple layers and many functions, but one of its main functions is to be a radar-like defense mechanism for anything coming into our body’s “space.”
 When we tell someone “you’re in my space” or “get out of my space,” what you feel in the discomfort of their auric field frequency is not compatible with your auric field frequency.